 Germanium single crystal for infrared optics is one of the most widely used infrared optical materials in the world, which is usually prepared by the Czochralski method.

-In addition, the continuous development and maturity of infrared product-related technologies, resulting a lower cost of production, thereby the application of infrared Ge products in the commercial field has become more and more extensive, and its growth rate is much higher than that in the military field.
+In addition, the continuous development and maturity of infrared product-related technologies, resulting a lower cost of production, thereby the application of infrared Ge products in the commercial field has become more and more extensive, and its growth rate is much higher.
 Now the more mature applications are mainly in the prevention and detection of the electric power industry.
 With the rapid development and popularization of thermal imaging cameras in the fields of fire protection, engineering construction, security, forest fire prevention, and on-board systems, the infrared market for germanium single crystals has huge potential.

 3.2 Challenges for Infrared Germanium Single Crystal Growing